Jarred Kelenic Player Props: Mariners vs. Nationals

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle with 65 hits, batting .249 this season with 30 extra-base hits.
+- Kelenic has 66 hits, which leads Seattle hitters this season, while batting .250 with 30 extra-base hits.

-- Kelenic has an RBI in 27 of 72 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in two contests.
+- Kelenic has had at least one RBI in 37.0% of his games this season (27 of 73), with two or more RBI six times (8.2%).
+He has also accounted for three or more of his team's runs in two contests.

+- He has scored in 25 of 73 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.